Movement Therapy

 NDIS

 We are passionate about providing holistic services to our NDIS clients so that they can get the support and guidance they need to live their best life.
-Our Somatic and Dance Movement therapy can help support emotional regulation, deeper mind-to-body connection, connecting of the right and left sides of the brain, nervous system regulation and sleep issues.
-We provide 1-1 sessions that are tailored to each client and work closely with the client’s lead Psychologist in order to achieve and accelerate therapy goals.
+Our movement and yoga therapy can help support emotional regulation, deeper mind-to-body connection, connecting the right and left sides of the brain, nervous system regulation and sleep issues.
+We provide 1-1 sessions tailored to each client and work closely with the client’s lead Psychologist to achieve and accelerate therapy goals.

-Lilley Place is passionate about a collaborative approach therefore our movement therapists work closely with our psychologists to ensure each client is getting the support and care they need to feel better.
-We can work with clients who are looking for a holistic therapeutic approach to wellbeing.
+Lilley Place is passionate about a collaborative approach; therefore, our movement therapists work closely with our psychologists to ensure each client gets the support and care they need to feel better.
+We can work with clients looking for a holistic therapeutic approach to wellbeing.
 Sessions run for 45 minutes and are currently running in a 1:1 setting.

 More Information